weskoop/Launchpad-Pro-Mk3-for-Bitwig/README.md

 - Unzip and copy `Launchpad-Pro-Mk3-for-Bitwig_x.x.x` folder to your Bitwig **My Controller Scripts** location.
 - Go to **Bitwig** > **Settings** > **Controllers**.
   - Add the Controller (Novation Launchpad Mk3).
-  - Depending on the OS, your device names maybe different, but you want the "Launchpad Pro MK3 LPProMK3 DAW" device in the first slot of input and output, and you want the "Launchpad Pro MK3 LPProMK3 MIDI" device in the 2nd slot of each pair.
+  - Depending on the OS, your device names maybe different
+    - **macOS**: Select "Launchpad Pro MK3 LPProMK3 DAW" device in the first slot of input and output, and "Launchpad Pro MK3 LPProMK3 MIDI" device in the 2nd slot of each pair.
+    - **Windows**: Select "MIDIIN3 (LLProMK3 MIDI) device in the first slot of input and output, and "LLProMK3 MIDI" device in the 2nd slot of each pair.

 ## How to Use